 The fund financial statements provide more detailed information about the District's funds, focusing on its most significant or "major" funds, rather than the District as a whole.
 Funds (Food Service and Community Service Special Revenue) that do not meet the threshold to be classified as major funds are called "nonmajor" funds.
-Detailed financial information for nonmajor funds can be found in the combining and individual fund statements and schedules section.
+Detailed financial information for nonmajor funds is included as supplemental information.